MandenB/synthesis-project/README.md

 - **createLabel**: Enhances spatial awareness by coloring polygons and adding labels.
 - **createMenu**: Generates a 3D menu interface for easy interaction.

 # Future Work
 Future enhancements could include:

-- **Dynamic Height**: Keeps users at a human-eye level above the ground for natural navigation.
-- **Object Collision**: Prevents users from walking through solid objects, improving realism.
-- **Buttons**: The use of buttons for various functions, instead or in addition to the menu.
+- **Dynamic Height**
+- **Object Collision**
+- **Buttons**
+- **Point Cloud Interaction**

 # Limitations
-The current setup may have VR stability and performance issues after extended use.
+- The current setup may have VR stability and performance issues after extended use.
-Full point-cloud interaction, such as collision detection and dynamic height adjustments, are still under development.
+- Full point-cloud interaction, such as collision detection and dynamic height adjustments, are not included.
+- The controls may switch controller when re-entering VR.
+- When first entering VR, you will not be placed at the correct height.
+You must exit and re-enter the first time.

 # Acknowledgements
 This project was developed for the Geomatics Synthesis Project at TU Delft in collaboration with GeoDelta.
 Special thanks to our supervisors and mentors for their guidance.